amandaderijk/brick-game/README.md

 # brick-game
-Building my own brick game with Canvas
+Have build my own brick game with Canvas